caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - **&lt;upstreams...&gt;** is a list of upstreams (backends) to which to proxy.
 - **to** <span id="to"/> is an alternate way to specify the list of upstreams, one (or more) per line.
+- **dynamic** <span id="dynamic"/> configures a _dynamic upstreams_ module.
+This allows getting the list of upstreams dynamically for every request.
+See [dynamic upstreams](#dynamic-upstreams) below for a description of standard dynamic upstream modules.
+Dynamic upstreams are retrieved at every proxy loop iteration (i.e. potentially multiple times per request if load balancing retries are enabled) and will be preferred over static upstreams.
+If an error occurs, the proxy will fall back to using any statically-configured upstreams.

+### Upstream addresses

 Upstream addresses can take the form of a conventional [Caddy network address](/docs/conventions#network-addresses) or a URL that contains only scheme and host/port, with a special exception that the scheme may be prefixed by `srv+` to enable SRV DNS record lookups for load balancing.
 Valid examples: